-Policies and notices: Data protection documentation, such as the employee privacy notice, IT systems usage policy and (possibly) signage, should be reviewed to ensure they remain compliant and consistent with good practice.
+Data protection documentation, such as the employee privacy notice, IT systems usage policy and (possibly) signage, should be reviewed to ensure they remain compliant and consistent with good practice.
 Where routine monitoring is carried out, ensure that policies and notices accurately describe the monitoring taking place and explain the purposes.

+THE ROLE OF DPIAS

-- The role of DPIAs: Carry out a DPIA prior to conducting monitoring, or refresh an existing DPIA.
-This should be done prior to any new or changed monitoring it should not just be a box ticking exercise.
-The ICO may want to see that the DPIA process has had an impact on the final form of the monitoring carried out (where appropriate) and in particular that the adopted method is the least intrusive way of achieving proportionate, justified objectives. - Policy compliance monitoring: If the purpose of monitoring is to ensure compliance with internal policies (for example, data security or internet usage) the guidance makes it clear that an employee's expectations of privacy will be based on what happens in practice, not just the written policy.
-Monitoring to uphold a written policy which is not adhered to in practice is likely to be excessive and therefore unlawful. - Consulting with workers: Consider whether it is appropriate to consult with employees and/or representative bodies prior to introducing new monitoring.
-Where consultation does not take place, keep a record of the decision. - Investigations: If the proposed monitoring is for the purposes of specific investigations, rather than business as usual activities, the Draft Guidance is still relevant and should be consulted. - Covert monitoring: Explain in your organisational policies the types of behaviours which are not acceptable and the circumstances in which covert monitoring might take place.
-Covert monitoring remains a measure which should only be taken in exceptional circumstances, for example where it is necessary to prevent or detect criminal activity or gross misconduct. - Biometric data: Pay particularly careful attention to the guidance before introducing any new monitoring measures which result in the processing of biometric data.
-The Draft Guidance contains specific guidance on this issue and it is important to make sure that there is a joined up approach to the introduction of any new technology. - Vendors: When making use of third-party tools or services to monitor workers, it is likely for UK GDPR purposes that the employer will be the controller for such processing activity and the third-party will be a processor.
+Carry out a DPIA prior to conducting monitoring, or refresh an existing DPIA.
+This should be done prior to any new or changed monitoring - it should not just be a box ticking exercise.
+The ICO may want to see that the DPIA process has had an impact on the final form of the monitoring carried out (where appropriate) and in particular that the adopted method is the least intrusive way of achieving proportionate, justified objectives.

+POLICY COMPLIANCE MONITORING

+If the purpose of monitoring is to ensure compliance with internal policies (for example, data security or internet usage) the Guidance makes it clear that an employee's expectations of privacy will be based on what happens in practice, not just the written policy.
+Monitoring to uphold a written policy which is not adhered to in practice is likely to be excessive and therefore unlawful.

+CONSULTING WITH WORKERS

+Consider whether it is appropriate to consult with employees and/or representative bodies prior to introducing new monitoring.
+Where consultation does not take place, keep a record of the decision.

+INVESTIGATIONS

+If the proposed monitoring is for the purposes of specific investigations, rather than business as usual activities, the Guidance is still relevant and should be consulted.

+COVERT MONITORING

+Explain in your organisational policies the types of behaviours which are not acceptable and the circumstances in which covert monitoring might take place.
+Covert monitoring remains a measure which should only be taken in exceptional circumstances, for example where it is necessary to prevent or detect criminal activity or gross misconduct.

+BIOMETRIC DATA

+Pay particularly careful attention to the guidance before introducing any new monitoring measures which result in the processing of biometric data.
+The Guidance contains specific guidance on this issue and it is important to make sure that there is a joined up approach to the introduction of any new technology.

+VENDORS

+When making use of third-party tools or services to monitor workers, it is likely for UK GDPR purposes that the employer will be the controller for such processing activity and the third-party will be a processor.
 As part of the procurement process, you should make sure that the vendor provides you with sufficient information about their tool (e.g. default settings) or service (e.g. any international data transfers involved) to enable you to comply with your data protection responsibilities.
+A UK GDPR compliant processing contract will also need to be put in place.

+RETENTION

-A UK GDPR compliant processing contract will also need to be put in place. - Retention: Consider retention policies and ensure that data obtained through monitoring is deleted once it is no longer necessary for it to be retained.
+Consider retention policies and ensure that data obtained through monitoring is deleted once it is no longer necessary for it to be retained.

-Public consultation on the Draft Guidance remains open until 11 January 2023.
-If you are considering submitting a response and would like to discuss it with us, or if you would like us to include your views in a response, we would be pleased to hear from you.

-[1] https://www.zdnet.com/article/employee-surveillance-software-demand-increased-as-workers-transitioned-to-home-working/.

-[2] https://www.cnil.fr/en/priority-topics-investigations-2022-commercial-prospecting-cloud-and-telework-monitoring
+If you would like to discuss anything raised in this briefing, please contact Geraldine Scali or your usual BCLP contact.

-RELATED PRACTICE AREAS
+RELATED CAPABILITIES

-- Data Privacy & Security - Employment & Labor
+- Data Privacy & Security - ESG Governance, Compliance and Reporting